Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: Additional results for the score operator

-We begin this section by showing that there exist fused-data models where the information operator has a bounded inverse when considered as a map from $\text{Null}(A^*_{Q, U, \lambda}A_{Q, U, \lambda})^\perp$ to $\text{Null}(A^*_{Q, U, \lambda}A_{Q, U, \lambda})^\perp$, but the identity minus the information operator is not a contraction.
+We now demonstrate that there exist fused-data models where the information operator has a bounded inverse when considered as a map from $\text{Null}(A^*_{Q, U, \lambda}A_{Q, U, \lambda})^\perp$ to $\text{Null}(A^*_{Q, U, \lambda}A_{Q, U, \lambda})^\perp$, but the identity minus the information operator is not a contraction.
 As indicated in the main text, this is in contrast with coarsening at random models, where the identity minus the information operator is a contraction under the assumption that the probability of observing the full data is bounded away from 0 (\cite{robins_estimation_1994, van_der_laan_unified_2003}).